chriskirknielsen/chriskirknielsen.com/src/en/pages/acknowledgements.md

 -   [Adobe Illustrator](https://www.adobe.com/products/illustrator.html)
     I love working with vectors!
 I optimise my work with [SVGOMG](https://jakearchibald.github.io/svgomg/) and then manually tweak them to be _just right_.
 -   [Fork](https://fork.dev/)
-    A little git tool that helps me avoid making big mistakes.
+    A little git GUI that helps me avoid making big mistakes.
 -   [ImageOptim](https://imageoptim.com/mac)
     Beautiful tool to compress images better, you won't regret it.

-Thanks for stopping by, stranger, it is mighty kind of you!
+Thanks for stopping by, friend, it is mighty kind of you!